gvwilson/sensibleadventures/iffy/iffy.md

 mark,
 measure again,
 swear under her breath,
-find a pair of calipers in the chaos on top of Mr. Mishra's toolbench, chock the piece, measure the hole a second time, and re-align everything juuuuust a little.
+find a pair of calipers in the chaos on top of Mister Mishra's toolbench, chock the piece, measure the hole a second time, and re-align everything juuuuust a little.
 A bot could have done the whole job in a millisecond, but bots could be hacked or infected with malware left over from the war.
-"You want it done fast, you use a bot," Mr. Mishra always said.
+"You want it done fast, you use a bot," Mister Mishra always said.
 "You want it done *right*, you do it yourself."

 Slowly, steadily, Iffy brought the spinning drillbit down